 Let’s get real.
 Teaching has changed and the expectations of teachers are very different now from what they were a number of decades ago when I started teaching.
 The shift from the industrial model of teaching to the expectation that we will deliver personalised programmes that meet the needs of every student, has changed the role of teacher and requires some very different things from us.
 Genuinely personalising learning requires us to know our students deeply as learners.
 If we are committed to not wasting students’ time (and we should be), then we need to carefully track what they know (in an evidenced-based way) and ensure they are getting the teaching and learning programmes they need, when they need it, in the way they need it, to keep their learning moving forward.
 This also means that as teachers we need to be able to teach the whole curriculum.
 No longer can we teach what we know and not teach what we don’t know, or focus on the things that we value as teachers or that engage us.
 Students are entitled to coverage of the whole curriculum.

 I know this approach is very different from what we have traditionally done and that these new requirements are why so many teachers are complaining about the increasing levels of administration work being required of them.
 However, while I agree that in an ideal world teachers would not be spending their time writing RAMs forms, as an example, I do look at much of the “admin” work that teachers are complaining about, and I think it is the stuff of teaching and learning and central to the role of a 21st century teacher.
 Teachers should be carefully tracking students’ learning.
-They should be engaging with achievement data and mining it for the learning stories of their students, and using it to evaluate the effectiveness of their teaching and learning programmes for each student.
+They should be engaging with achievement data and mining it for the learning stories of their students, and using it to evaluate the effectiveness of their teaching and learning programmes for each and every student.

 The expectation that we will meet the needs of every student does require more “paperwork” and planning from us.
 It does require us to know the curriculum better than we have ever known it.
 It does require us to spend more time outside of the actual delivery of teaching and learning programmes, on the design of learning.
 Hence we now have the “Design for Learning” dimension in the Standards for the Teaching Profession which expects teachers to design learning based on curriculum and pedagogical knowledge, assessment information and an understanding of each learner’s strengths, interests, needs, identities, languages and cultures.
 Some of the “administration” work often complained about, I think, is central to the role of teacher if we are committed to ensuring equitable outcomes for each and every student.

 At Amesbury School, we talk about the “front-end” and the “back-end” (and, yes, some do giggle!) of teaching and learning.
-Expectations on teachers today have hugely increased the “back-end” expectations of teaching, which is one of the reasons we are struggling with workload so much.
+Expectations on teachers today have hugely increased the “back-end” work of teaching, which is one of the reasons we are struggling with workload so much.
 However, the additional “back-end” work is for the purposes of ensuring that the “front-end” delivery of teaching and learning programmes is as targeted, personalised and as effective as possible.
 The problem as I see it, is not what we are expecting teachers to do, but that teachers are doing it all at the same time - and here comes the BIG elephant – because we still believe, as a profession, that we are entitled to up to ten weeks’ holiday a year.
 Now I know that there are teachers who do not take 10 weeks holiday a year.
 But there are definitely those who do see it as an entitlement.
-Some teachers do complain when principals require call back days.
+I see teachers in social media complaining when principals require call back days.
 And heaven forbid that they should require all ten of them!
 Even the variability in this view is a problem for the profession because there is no clear agreement around what it means to be a professional teacher.

 Teachers are right, though, the back-end work required to meet the needs of every student is getting in the way of the front-end delivery of teaching and learning programmes, but only because we are trying to do it all at the same time – during term time.
 If we spread the full teacher workload across 52 weeks of the year, less a reasonable holiday allocation in line with other professions, then our term time workload would be significantly reduced.
 It is not that we would be doing less hours over the year, but, rather, that we would be spreading those hours across more weeks, making the workload more reasonable and manageable during term time and enabling a better quality of life.
 School holidays would not be so desperately needed.
 Burn out would be reduced.